Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 update the Backup machine with the current directory.

-in your sysadmin base directory.Remove just the one file rsync_base_test1.txt
+rsync_base_test1.txt in your sysadmin base directory.Remove just the one file rsync_base_test1.txt from the remote

 Backup account, like this: